8 Best Examples of Mental Health Videos for Students

 7. Teen Health: Mental Health

-Statistics, data, and scientific facts in this animated video from Penn State PRO Wellness introduce young adults about mental health.
+Statistics, data, and scientific facts in this animated video from Penn State PRO Wellness introduce young adults to mental health.
 20% of the teen population suffers from a severe mental illness, that’s an alarming situation.
 Thus, providing help for them is just as vital as raising awareness.

 8. Overcoming anxiety — BBC

 Taking a turn from the light-hearted animations we’ve seen so far in this post, let’s look through this longer but elegantly animated video from the BBC.
-The video jumps back and forth between two student’s stories, both struggling with anxiety, which leads them to question their abilities and hinders them from fulfilling their potentials.
+The video jumps back and forth between two student’s stories, both struggling with anxiety, which leads them to question their abilities and hinders them from fulfilling their potential.

 From the outset, you can already see that this video is solemn.
-The color scheme is dark, the character designs are realistic, although the experiences of the characters are emphasized by dramatic motions.
+The color scheme is dark, and the character designs are realistic, although the experiences of the characters are emphasized by dramatic motions.
 For instance, when a character mentions feeling drowned out or isolated, the animation zooms into her and blurs the surrounding world, literally making it look like she’s surrounded by water.
-The animation makes unseeable sensations visible so as to help those who don’t know these emotions, or those who can’t describe them, better understand them.
-The constant movement throughout the video also signifies an urgency to the problem, demonstrating that it’s happening to people right now, today and every day.

 Conclusion